nforrester/NexPlane/README.md

 when you start it up.

     $ ./nexplane.py --landmark washington_monument

+Alternatively, if you can see a star or planet, tell `nexplane.py` that you're pointing at that.
+Using stars as landmarks requires an internet connection to look them up:

+    $ ./nexplane.py --landmark sky:jupiter
+    $ ./nexplane.py --landmark sky:sirius
+    $ ./nexplane.py --landmark sky:betelgeuse

 The offset between the known azimuth and elevation to that landmark and the reported azimuth and elevation from the telescope will be recorded and compensated for.
 This is similar to